Westport and Karamea

 The Heaphy Track is the perfect pick for families or those new to tramping.
 It starts or finishes at Kohaihai, 16km north of Karamea.

 From May to September the Heaphy is also open to mountain biking.

 There are guided walks and kayaking into the Oparara Arches and the Honeycomb Hill Caves from Karamea.
 You feel like you have entered another world when you visit – it is beauty born of a million years of isolation.

 The road between Karamea and Westport crosses the Radiant Range, offering magnificent views over native forests out to sea.
 Along the road you will find many small towns.

-There are some great events in Westport.
-The Buller Gorge Marathon and half marathon in February is one of the most scenic marathons in New Zealand while the Buller Gorge Tube Race is fun for everyone.
+The Westport Whitebait Festival is held each year in October, and the Buller Gorge Marathon and half marathon in February is one of the most scenic marathons in New Zealand.

 The Buller Gorge

 The road between Westport and Reefton takes just an hour and is a truly scenic drive.

 It traverses part of the Buller Gorge Scenic Drive which is rated as one of the “101 must do things” by the New Zealand Automobile Association.

 Even on a misty rainy day the scenery is dramatic.
 Plus there are exciting options available to raft the wild rapids of the Buller River.